 Liquid Oxygen Reservoir

-The reservoir for liquid oxygen is basically a large insulated Thermos-like container.
+The reservoir for liquid oxygen is basically a large, insulated, Thermos-like container.
 This reservoir tank is filled by an oxygen supplier once or twice a month.
 The reservoir system requires no electricity and has very few moving parts, requiring very little maintenance or repair.
 These three factors allow the reservoir tanks to be in operation for many years with little maintenance and few to no repairs.
 Typically a liquid oxygen reservoir weighs 90 to 170 pounds when filled.
-These reservoirs store 21 to 41 liters, or 49 to 110 pounds of liquid oxygen.
+These reservoirs store 21 to 41 liters, or 49 to 110 pounds, of liquid oxygen.
 This amount of liquid oxygen, when converted to gas form, becomes 16,750 to 37,916 liters of oxygen.
 At a flow rate of two liters per minute, 37,916 liters of oxygen would last 316 hours or 13 days.

 Because liquid oxygen systems lose oxygen through evaporation even when not in use, the 13 days of oxygen flow referenced above would be shortened.
 For instance, the HELiOS reservoirs lose around 1.2 pounds of oxygen daily to evaporation.
 With the addition of modern pulsed delivery or conserving devices, the loss of oxygen through evaporation is somewhat compensated.

-Links to Liquid Oxygen Reservoirs
+Links to Liquid Oxygen Reservoir

 Portable Liquid Oxygen Unit

-The second component of a liquid oxygen system is the portable unit which can be refilled from the reservoir.
+The second component of a liquid oxygen system is the portable unit, which can be refilled from the reservoir.
 The portable unit may be carried by the patient in a backpack or shoulder bag and is filled from the reservoir unit.
 The reservoir unit is filled every 1-3 weeks by a local medical liquid oxygen provider.
 Neither component requires electricity to operate.
 This added benefit is a significant advantage not shared by oxygen concentrators.
 Oxygen patients who live in areas of frequent electrical blackouts can fare much better with liquid oxygen instead of oxygen concentrators.

 When at home, patients use the stationary unit as their source of oxygen.
 When away from home, the portable unit supplies patients with oxygen.
 Most portable units provide the option for continuous flow or pulse flow oxygen.
 Patients merely select the flow level they need for their given situation.